saevrenk/fragments/README.md

 ## Example usage

-Find the most common 5 fragments which have more than 5 heavy atoms in the dataframe test.csv SMILES column:
+Find the most common 5 fragments which have more than 5 heavy atoms in the dataset (.csv format) with a SMILES column:

 common_frags.py -n 5 -m 5 -o 1 test.csv